Yankee Stadium (1923): Replacement, closing, and demolition

-On November 4, 2009, construction workers began tearing down the outfield bleachers.
+On November 4, 2009, construction workers began dismantling the outfield bleachers.
 On November 12, demolition work began on the field level grandstand.
 By the end of November, most of the grandstand and bleachers at field level were gone.
 By the first week of December, demolition of the midlevel loge seats had begun.
 By January 2010, the loge level was gone and demolition began on the left field escalator bank adjacent to Gate 2.
 In February 2010, demolition work began on the upper deck and the outfield wall; the final part of the outfield wall (the Continental Airlines ad, the out-of-town scoreboard and the remaining part of the advertising panel to its right) was taken down February 24, 2010.
 By March 25, the entire upper deck was taken down.

 Following an unsuccessful attempt to save Gate 2 (the only portion of the original Yankee Stadium that mostly remained unaltered after the venue's renovation), demolition of the outer walls of the stadium began on March 29.
 Demolition of the original Yankee Stadium was completed on May 13, 2010.

 A 10 acre park complex called Heritage Field was constructed on the old stadium site, accounting for 40% of the original parkland that is now occupied by the new Stadium.
 The groundbreaking ceremony for Heritage Field took place on June 29, 2010.
 Heritage Field was officially opened in April 2012.
 At its opening, a blue outline showing the location of the original Yankee Stadium diamond was interwoven into the grass, showing that second base on the new field is at the approximate location of home plate of the original diamond.